ElisaPln/Fiji_Macros_Elisa/README.md

     - **Macro_CentrioleAnalysis.ijm** = Plot profile analysis on centrioles (extracted in .tif) , derived from the "PickCentriole" plugin.

 - IMMUNE SYNAPSE
+      Old files = made in 2023-2024 in Geneva.
+Use new files to get latest versions
     - **Macro_SynapseSegmentation.ijm** = Isolate the coated-glass synapses from the .lif files and save the ROIs
     - **Macro_ActivationState.ijm** = Open segmented synapses *[from Macro_SynapseSegmentation]* and ask the user the activation state according to actin
     - **Macro_SynapseAnalysis.ijm** = Open segmented synapses *[from Macro_SynapseSegmentation]* and analyse MTOC polarization AND/OR protein repartition at the synapse